healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 *   Cleaning (20%) - **6.0**/undefined

-With a standard design, we didn’t expect the Comfee Glass Electric Kettle to excel at usability in any way.
-So, the fact that it was easy to use, carry, pour, and clean was all we wanted.
-If there’s anything to complain about, it would be that the cord didn’t wrap neatly around its storage.
+With a standard design, we didn’t expect the Comfee Glass Electric Kettle to excel in usability.
+The fact that it was easy to use, carry, pour, and clean was good enough.
+The only thing to fault it for would be the cord which didn’t wrap neatly around its storage.

 ### 7.0 - User Control